Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 \subsection{Comparing model and data}

 Before comparing our model predictions to the observed magnitude of absorption during transit, it is useful to consider the implications of the atmospheric mass loss timescales in these models.
 Although these quantities are sensitive to the assumed mass, we can nonetheless draw some general conclusions.
 Planet c has a mass loss timescale of 0.9 Gyr in our models, while b has a mass loss timescale of 0.08 Gyr.
 The star has an estimated age of 0.4 Gyr, suggesting that b is unlikely to have retained a primordial atmosphere while it is at least plausible for c to have done so.
-This atmospheric lifetime is actually better interpreted as an upper limit, as the star's XUV flux would have been higher at earlier times and the planets' radii would have been bigger before they lost mass.
-The latter causes the planets to lose mass more quickly because they intercept more stellar XUV flux, and because they have lower gravity at the XUV photosphere.
+At earlier times, the planets' puffier radii leads to lower gravity and a higher Roche radius, both leading to increased mass loss.
 This prediction is consistent with our non-detection of excess absorption in either Ly$\alpha$ or metastable helium absorption during transits of planet b.
 We explore the effect that the assumed mass of planet b has on its predicted atmospheric lifetime in more detail in \S\ref{subsec:mass_of_planet_b}.

 If we set these arguments aside for the moment and assume that both planets host hydrogen-rich atmospheres, we can use our 3D models to predict the time-dependent absorption signal during transit.
 Figure \ref{fig:lyman_alpha_lc} shows our model predictions for the observed Ly$\alpha$ absorption.
 We find that the model slightly underpredicts the amount of blue wing absorption for planet c.
 The model also predicts that the point of maximum absorption will occur slightly after mid-transit, whereas our data prefers a peak before mid-transit.
 The model predicts that there should be negligible absorption in the red wing bandpass; although we see weak evidence for red wing absorption in our data, the detection is not conclusive (see \S\ref{subsec:ly_alpha_analysis} for more details).
 For planet b, the model predicts an absorption depth in the blue wing of the Ly$\alpha$ line that is comparable in magnitude to that of planet c, with a shorter but symmetric transit shape.
 This absorption signal is conclusively ruled out by our data.
 As with c, the model predicts negligible absorption in the red wing; this is consistent with our non-detection.